I thought I had posted this the other day, but it seems the Gremlins have got in and my post somehow disappeared.

 It’s like my use of the term Parkies.
 For some this may sound childish, but for me it is a nickname for something that is now my constant companion.
 It almost sounds friendly, rather than the formal – clinical – name of Parkinson’s.
 People may have various nicknames for this condition that is used within the family.
 They may prefer that others use these names as well, or that they are asked how they like to refer to it.

-I endeavour to use words that mirror the words that my patients and their Whanau use.
+I endeavour to use words that mirror the words that those I am talking to use.
 If they are more formal in their speech, I will try to match that.
 If they are more relaxed in their use of language I will use that.
 If they use the odd swear word, I’m OK with that too!
-Many times I have met with patients who are struggling with a stroke or other new diagnosis.
+Many times I have met with people who are struggling with a significant medical event.
 If I go to see them and they look grumpy, or sad, or any other emotion, I will try my best to acknowledge it.
 If for example they look angry when I walk in – depending on what type of language we usually use together – I might say, ‘You look pissed off!’ or ‘You look angry!’ or ‘You look upset!’
 I often find that in immediately acknowledging these things, it usually diffuses the situation and their mood improves.

 When I go to see a health professional myself and am not in the best of moods, I would love for them to do the same for me.
 To not be afraid to say, ‘Hey Sue, you look a bit sad today, or angry, etc.’ To acknowledge that I might have some not so positive feelings on that day, at that time.
 It’s a rarity that any health professional I have been to see has actually given me the opportunity to express my real feelings.
 The usual is ‘how are you today?’ which, as we all know is a throw away remark that we are not actually supposed to answer!
 I went to a Physio a month or so ago and when I sat down he said, ‘how are you today?’
 As a response I promptly said, ‘A bit fragile actually! and burst into tears!
 Not what he was expecting at all.